-{\bf Theorem A.} {\it Let $H$ be a finite dimensional Hopf algebra with antipode $S$.
+{\bf Theorem A.} {\it Let $H$ be a finite-dimensional Hopf algebra with antipode $S$.
 Then the order of $[H^*]$ in ${\rm Pic}(H)$ is the least common multiple of the order of the class of $S^2$ in ${\rm Out}(H)$ and the order of the modular element of $H^*$ in the group of grouplike elements of $H^*$.}\\

-As a particular case, one gets a well-known characterization of symmetric finite dimensional Hopf algebras, as those unimodular Hopf algebras such that $S^2$ is inner.
+As a particular case, one gets a well-known characterization of symmetric finite-dimensional Hopf algebras, as those unimodular Hopf algebras such that $S^2$ is inner.